BeeLazy/Cookbook/cloud/docs/en-US/Multipass-HowtoSetupArgoCDinMicroK8sOnLaptop.md

 ![ArgoCD Dashboard](../../img/multipass-argocddashboard.png "ArgoCD Dashboard")

+Our service is now accessible for everyone that have a network route to the laptop.

 ### Create App Via CLI <a id="create-app-via-cli"></a>
 Beautifull.
 But very empty.... let's deploy something to our cloud.
 First we need to set the current namespace to **argocd** by running the following command: